cid-harvard/subnational-playbooks/README.md

     you probably don't have to change anything.

 6. Begin installing (10min)
-  - (Optional, you don't have to do this if you don't know what it is) Do `vagrant plugin install vagrant-bindfs`.
+  - (Optional, don't do this if you don't know what it is) Do `vagrant plugin install vagrant-bindfs`.
   - Do `vagrant up`.
 Should take 5-10 minutes.

 7. Test it out!